 Biochemistry & Molecular Biology Program

-If you're considering professional or graduate school in a medical field, you might choose to major in biochemistry and molecular biology.
+Students wishing to attend a professional or graduate school in medical fields often choose to major in biochemistry and molecular biology.
 This major allows you to meet both the biology and the chemistry prerequisites required by any graduate program, without the need to double major in both biology and chemistry.

 Cornell College’s Dimensions Program for Health Professions

 Dimensions is an academic enrichment program that provides students a full range of support in preparing for health-related professions.
 In addition to research and internship placements, Dimensions coordinates workshops, guest speakers, MCAT preparation, career services, and reading groups.

 Cornell’s five-year medical school acceptance rate is 75% (2012-2016).
 That is well above the national average of 39% (2012-2016).